AddisMap/AddisMapME/docs/CONTRIBUTING.md

 ## Pull Requests

-All contributions to MAPS.ME source code should be submitted via github pull requests.
+All contributions to AddisMapME source code should be submitted via github pull requests.
-Each pull request is reviewed by MAPS.ME employees, to ensure consistent code style and quality.
+Each pull request is reviewed by AddisMapME employees, to ensure consistent code style and quality.
 Sometimes the review process even for smallest commits can be very thorough.